olcf/olcf-test-harness/README.md

 git clone https://github.com/olcf/olcf-test-harness-examples.git /home/auser/oth/applications/olcf-test-harness-examples
 ```

-rgt.inp:
+Then add the following contents to `rgt.inp`:
 ```
 # Within the Path_to_tests directory, you will place application repositories
 # Inside each application is one or more tests that can be called
 # In this case, the OTH examples are nested deeply to support >1 machine,
-# so we have to specify the Frontier applications directory
+# so we have to specify the Frontier applications directory of the olcf-test-harness-examples
 Path_to_tests = /home/auser/oth/applications/olcf-test-harness-examples/frontier

 # Syntax for defining a test to run: